Holography of New Conformal Higher Spin Gravities in 3d: Appendix

 \esubeqs \end{footnotesize}

 Which can after coordinate transformations, rescaling and absorbing the parameters be brought to a form

 From (\ref{sl5lob}) we recognize the Lobachevsky form.

-The embedding of PKLD basis in WL basis is not the same as in the $sl(4)$ and $so(3,2)$ theories.
+The embedding of PKLD basis in WL basis is not the same as in the gauge theories based on the $sl(4)$ and the $so(3,2)$ algebra.
 That results with the metric that can be reduced to Lobachevsky form for the group element $b=a_2 \PPP_t-a_1\rho \PPP_y+\PPP_x+SL_{tt}$.
-For the $so(3,2)$ group, the element that led to Lobachevsky metric was $b=\PPP_y+\DDD+c(\rho)\PPP_x$.
+For the $SO(3,2)$ group, the element that led to Lobachevsky metric was $b=\PPP_y+\DDD+c(\rho)\PPP_x$.
 Another difference due to embedding is that in $sl(5)$ one needs group element written in terms of all generators of translations for dreibein not to vanish.